 Start using your puppy's name when calling it, to get it used to hearing your voice, and every half an hour or so take your puppy outside to go potty.
 It most likely won't know what to do in the yard, but you should simply say "go potty" and then ignore it, while it sniffs.
 If it does its business, be sure to reward it immediately with verbal praise, a small treat, and some petting.
 When you aren't watching your puppy, be sure to put it in its crate to keep it safe, and to encourage it not to have any accidents inside the house.

 After a week or so, your puppy will be comfortable in its new home.
 It will probably be pushing the limits and chewing things it shouldn't be chewing, barking, playing, and having potty accidents in the house.

 Stay consistent with your training and be patient.
 A puppy wants to please you but it will make mistakes.
 Continue to praise it when it does the right thing or deter it from doing the wrong thing by distracting it with a toy.

-Make sure your puppy's urine and feces appears normal since it is common for puppies to get urinary tract infections and have intestinal parasites.
+Make sure your puppy's urine and feces appears normal, as it can be common for puppies to get urinary tract infections and have intestinal parasites.
 If you haven't done so already, make an appointment with your veterinarian for a full physical examination, vaccinations, a fecal analysis, etc. for your puppy.
 Vaccinations need to be completed in specific, timed intervals in order for them to be effective, so you won't want to let your puppy get off schedule!